foxcpp/maddy/README.md

 Notable differences from Caddy's format:
 * Directives can't span multiple lines
-* Environmental variables are not expanded
+* Environment variables are not expanded
 * You can't omit braces if you have only one configuration block

 ### Modularity